ng-/ng/readme.md

 	})
 ```

+##### interceptors
-- ng - like many node frameworks - uses middleware to process and respond to incoming requests.  ng uses angular's interceptor api (http://docs.angularjs.org/api/ng/service/$http#interceptors) to build a middleware stack.
+ng - like many node frameworks - uses middleware to process and respond to incoming requests.  ng uses angular's interceptor api (http://docs.angularjs.org/api/ng/service/$http#interceptors) to build a middleware stack.
 Add middleware with the module's interceptor method.
 At the very least you will need to add one middleware interceptor to server your application
 ```javascript
 .interceptor(function()
 	{